2BAD/dice/README.md

 <non-zero-digit>  ::= "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"
 ```

-This BNF grammar defines the syntax for a dice notation, which consists of a optional non-zero number of dice to be rolled and a number of sides each die has, optionally followed by a modifier that can be added to or subtracted from the result of the roll.
+This BNF grammar defines the syntax for a dice notation, which consists of an optional non-zero number of dice to be rolled and a number of sides each die has, optionally followed by a modifier that can be added to or subtracted from the result of the roll.

 ## Contributing